declancm/vim2vscode/README.md

 - `<leader>oc` "Open in Code"\
   Equivalent to using the `:Code` command.
 - `<leader>occ` "Open Current file in Code"\
-  Equivalent to using the `:CodeC` command.
+  Equivalent to using the `:CodeCurrent` command.

 ### Custom Mappings